Welcome to Marketing Monday, where I give you tips and tricks for being your own content marketer.

 That Said, There Should Be Something Original In Each Email

 Although there will be plenty of people who sign up for your newsletter just for the updates, most people need an incentive to give you their email address.
-By doing so, they’re essentially inviting you into their last private space on the internet.
-You’d better make it worth their while.
+By doing so, they’re essentially inviting you into their last private space on the internet, so you’d better make it worth their while.

 Deals and Sneak Peeks